 With one of the most exciting food cultures on the planet, imagination-defying world heritage sites, and just the right amount of English whereby you need to struggle a bit to get by, a trip to Vietnam will have you feeling like you're truly travelling and learning.
 Here's how you can find the travel insurance for Vietnam that suits your needs, as well as some tips for getting the most out of your trip.

-Extreme sports cover
+Extra sports cover

 While not essential, many travellers find it's worthwhile for their peace of mind to take out additional cover for their gadgets and tech.
 You might only be planning to bring a mobile phone, tablet and possibly a camera with you on your trip to Vietnam, yet if any or all of these items were to be lost, this could turn out to be quite a financial burden.
 In this case, having adequate gadget cover can save you the needless expense.
 Holiday extras provide a gadget cover add-on which can be added to your policy when making a quote.
 You'll also be pleased to here that our platinum level policies come with gadget cover included.

 Annual or Single trip?